Vote for your favourite Netflix show of 2018

 The real credit for this deep-dive into the fascinating relationship between 1990s rap legend Dr Dre and rock producer-turned-mogul Jimmy Iovine, which resulted in the creation of the $2.3 billion Beats empire, goes to director Allen Hughes, for getting the notoriously closed Dre to open up.
 BA

-Vote for The Defiant Ones as your favourite Netflix show of 2018:
+Vote for The Defiant Ones as your favourite Netflix show of 2018 above.

 Dark Tourist